Switch Stacking Explained with Benefits

 - It reduces the management overhead.

-- By reducing the required number of switches, it also reduces the cost of the network.
+- Reducing the required number of switches also lowers the network's cost.

-- It allows us to add or remove switches at any time without disrupting the running network or affecting its performance.
+- It allows you to add or remove switches at any time without disrupting the running network or affecting its performance.

 - Since all switches work as a single unit, STP does not block any port of the stack.